gautam-patadiya/lv-form-validator/README.md

  - Component with create FormData Object and then do request.
 Means it will use multipart/form-data with every ajax request.
  - With every request Component will default send _method parameter to indentify Laravel Routing Request.
+ - Plugin using FormData Class.
+And appends form inputs.
+When you send object as input it will parse into JSON.stringify()

 That's it.
 Plugin include Laravel 5.5 and Laravel 5.6 support.